How To Write Great Headlines That Earn Clicks

 “21 Best Recipes for Homemade Ice Cream”

-What is the Incentive?
+What is the incentive?

-Another very important element of headlines is the incentive.
+Another very important element of writing great headlines is the incentive.
 Why should they read this?
 Entice people by giving readers an incentive for actually viewing the article.
 Expressing different facts to show that your article possesses something the reader wants to attain is key to getting them to read your article.

 Show that the readers will be rewarded with some kind of useful information after they have read the article.
 This works particularly well with tutorials or how-tos.
 Express how something will be useful to the reader in one sentence.
 Here is an example: